 '''

 cdl_option CYGMFN_KERNEL_SYNCH_CONDVAR_TIMED_WAIT {

 Flavor: bool

 user_value 1

 The inferred value should not be edited directly.

 inferred_value 0

 value_source inferred

 Default value: 1

-...

-};

 '''

 In this case the configuration system will use the inferred value for the purposes of dependency analysis etc., even though a user value is present.
 To restore the user value the value_source line can be commented out again.
-If there is no explicit value_source then the configuration system will just use the highest priority one: the user value if it exists; otherwise the inferred value which always exists.
+If there is no explicit value_source then the configuration system will just use the highest priority one: the user value if it exists; otherwise the inferred value if it exists; otherwise the default value which always exists.